gradle/gradle/design-docs/features/build-platform/README.md

     - The file needs to be `build-platform.json`.
 Any other JSON files are ignored.
 - Basic information in the JSON file can be parsed.
     - Throw an exception if the `build-platform.json` is not valid JSON.
-- The parsed values for for `id` and `version` should match the attributes specified in the Settings file.
+- The parsed values for for `group`, `name` and `version` should match the attributes specified in the Settings file.
     - Throw an exception if they don't match.
     - Throw an exception if any of the attributes are not specified.
 Indicate the missing attribute.